giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

 Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.

-Note that a Named Disk can only be used by a single Pod at the same time.
+Note that a CNS Disk can only be used by a single Pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.

+Note that CNS disks currently only support Read-Write-Only (RWO) with block storage-backed virtual disks but vSAN File Services (NFS in the background) supports Read-Write-Many (RWX) as an alternative.

 Under the hood the CNS disk stays detached from the virtual machines as long as it is not claimed by a Pod and you can visualize it in the vSphere client by browsing `Cluster > Monitor > Cloud Native Storage > Container volumes`.
 As soon as a Pod claims it, it gets attached to the virtual machine running the node that holds the Pod.